davepar/gcalendarsync/README.md

 ## How to Sync

 In the spreadsheet, look for a "Calendar Sync" menu and choose "Update Calendar".
+The first time you run it, a dialog will pop up asking for permissions to edit the calendar and spreadsheet.
 Depending on the number of changes, the script runs in a couple seconds to a couple of minutes.
 If it runs more than several minutes, the script will be stopped.
 Try adding or updating events in smaller batches.
 Maybe 200 at a time?